Dissolve Illinois LLC: Everything You Need to Know

 The cost of filing the articles is $100.
 Illinois doesn't request tax clearance for you to dissolve your limited liability company.

 If you need help with dissolving an Illinois LLC, post your legal need at UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.